EdoardoSpalletta/battle-math/Readme.md

 - Developing custom user interfaces.
 - Managing source code using Git.

-## Assets
+## Disclaimer

-Some images and sounds are third-party assets and may have their own licenses.
-They are not covered by the MIT License of this project.
+BattleMath is an unofficial fan-made project inspired by the BattleTech universe.
+BattleTech and related trademarks are property of their respective owners.
+Some assets included in this project (such as images, sounds or other media) may belong to their respective copyright holders and are not covered by this project's MIT License.
+This project is not affiliated with, endorsed by, or sponsored by the owners of the BattleTech intellectual property.

 ## License